Livit/Labster.OAuth2Client/README.md

 #### Codestyle

-Tox runs pycodestyle, but not pylint, because pylint checks for django dependecies, which are not part of this project.
+Tox runs pycodestyle, but not pylint, because pylint checks for Django dependencies, which are not part of this project.

 ### Nuances